 Whether you’ve started an online store, have taken on the interesting world of drop shipping, decided to start a blog (and become an affiliate marketer), or have begun to work at home as a coach (especially wellness/fitness coaches after 2020), there are a number of ways to get involved in an online business opportunity.

-Before you get crackin’ on outlining your business model and starting a social media presence, you’ll need to make sure you’re legally protected, especially if you’re exclusively providing services or selling online.
+Before you get crackin’ on outlining your business model, exploring marketing strategies / your target market, and starting a social media presence, you’ll need to make sure you’re legally protected, especially if you’re exclusively providing services or selling online.

 Here are 3 HUGE tips about how to build a legally legit online business to cut through all that confusion and overwhelm…